joevandyk/joevandyk.github.com/_drafts/2013-08-24-store-page-views-in-postgresql.md

 something, you can't go to GA and look at what they did on the site.
 Good luck trying to figure out how much revenue *and* profit you've received from an affiliate via GA.
 Plus, most 3rd party analytic systems require javascript.

+This isn't hard to setup either.
+Copy/paste the table and function definitions into PostgreSQL, call the function after each page view, and you are golden.

 Of course, there are downsides to this.
 The biggest one is performance and storage costs.
 If you have a really busy site, storing all the page view data can become cumbersome.
 But this isn't a problem for 99.9%